 As a registered dietitian, I can assure you there’s no question that vitamins and minerals are essential for keeping the physiologic and biochemical functions of our bodies operating at their best.
 They contribute to energy production, cell and tissue growth and repair and hormone synthesis, and help prevent such chronic diseases as diabetes, osteoporosis, hypertension, cardiovascular disease and cancer.
 But that doesn’t mean we should recommend that everyone take supplements.

 So, should you take supplements?

 According to the latest data from Statistics Canada, about 46 percent of Canadians take nutritional supplements.
-Ironically, research shows it’s the people who have the most nutritious diets and are least likely to have deficiencies who take them.
+Ironically, research shows that people who have the most nutritious diets—and thus are less likely to have deficiencies—are more likely to take supplements.